link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/consensus-protocol.md

 {{% /steps %}}

-The term number is a reliable logical counter:
+Why is term number a reliable logical counter?

 - Nodes increment their term after each timeout, so a node with a lower term must have participated in fewer election cycles than one with a higher term.
-- If a node adopts a higher term from another node, it implies it has fallen behind and is updating its view of the election history.
+- If a node adopts a higher term from another node, that implies the node has fallen behind the higher node.

 ### Split Vote